 - Next gray bit is equal to the XOR of the first and the second binary bit.
 The first bit is 0, and the second bit is 1.
-The bits are different so resultant gray bit will be “1” (second gray code bit)
+The bits are different so resultant gray bit will be “1” (second gray codes bit)

 - The XOR of the second and third binary bit.
 The second bit is 1 and third is 0.
-These bits are again different so the resultant gray bit will be 1 (third gray code bit)
+These bits are again different so the resultant gray bit will be 1 (third gray codes bit)

 - Take the XOR of the fourth and fifth binary bit.
 The fourth bit is 0 and fifth bit is 1.
-These bits are different than resultant gray code will be 1 (fifth gray code bit)
+These bits are different than resultant gray codes will be 1 (fifth gray code bit)

 K-Map for Converting Binary to Gray Code –

 Let b0 b1 b2 b3 are the binary bits representation.
 Where binary b0 is least significant bit (LSB) and binary b3 is most significant bit (MSB).
-And g0 g1 g2 g3 be the bits representation of gray code.
+And g0 g1 g2 g3 be the bits representation of gray codes.
 Where g0 is the least significant bit (LSB) and g3 is the most significant bit (MSB).

 The truth table for binary to gray conversion is given below: